- Enrolling at CSU

 When you sign in there may be agreements for services that you need to read and acknowledge before being able to request your memos.
 The agreements outline the rules regarding the provision of services that you are eligible for.
 To sign the agreement you must type your full name as it appears at the top of the agreement.

 If you come to the campus for the first time and are having trouble finding where you need to go call the Campus Escort Service at (216) 687-2020.

 You will need to apply for Financial Aid as soon as you plan on attending CSU.
 Our office is not able to assist in the financial aid application process except for ASL interpreters needed for a meeting or to offer computers with assistive technology that the forms can be filled out on at the campus.
 You can apply for financial aid through FAFSA’s Website.
 CSU’s Financial Aid Department has a great website that describes how the FAFSA process works and their webpages have information about other financial assistance that you may be eligible for.

-In the state of Ohio the Bureau of Vocational Rehabilitation (BVR) and the Bureau of Services for the Visually Impaired (BSVI) provide services to students making the transition from high school to college.
+In the state of Ohio Opportunities for Ohioans with Disabilities (OOD) provide vocational rehabilitation services to students making the transition from high school to college.
 They also provide vocational rehabilitation for people who become disabled later in life.
 The assistance they provide is for training programs, like a University, and for high and low tech aids to assist a person in their vocational endeavors’.
-For more information call 1-866-325-0026 or visit BVR and BSVI Regional Office contact list.
+For more information call 1-866.325.0026 or visit BVR and BSVI Regional Office contact list.
 For more information on BVR programs visit BVR and BSVI’s website.>

 If you need accommodations for the new student orientation programs please contact our office at (216) 687-2015 at least 2 weeks before your scheduled orientation session.
 For information about the CSU Orientation programs visit the Orientation webpages.